Pterostylis erubescens

-Pterostylis erubescens, commonly known as the red sepaled snail orchid, is a species of orchid endemic to the south-west of Western Australia.
+Pterostylis erubescens, commonly known as red sepaled snail orchid, is a species of orchid endemic to the south-west of Western Australia.
 Non-flowering plants have a rosette of leaves flat on the ground but flowering plants lack a rosette and have a single large green flower which turns reddish-brown as it ages, and has leaves on the flowering spike.

 Description

 Pterostylis erubescens is a terrestrial, perennial, deciduous, herb with an underground tuber and when not flowering, a rosette of leaves 15-25 mm in diameter.
 Flowering plants have a single green flower 12-20 mm long and 6-10 mm wide on a flowering stem 60-200 mm high.
 The flowers turn reddish-brown as they age.
 There are up to ten leaves 8-22 mm long and 4-10 mm wide on the flowering stem.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column, the dorsal sepal with a tapered tip and the petals broadly flared.
 The lateral sepals are held close to the galea, almost close off the front of the flower and have erect, thread-like tips 12-23 mm long.
 The labellum is relatively large but not visible from outside the flower.
 Flowering occurs from late July to September.